hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

       multiple monotonic counters without being forced to commit to using only one eventually.
-As a monotonic counter is bound to PPK, PSK through the AES-GCM encryption with the Seal Key, when a validator signs-up with a PPK it automatically commits to using the monotonic counter that was create along with PPK, PSK.
+As a monotonic counter is bound to PPK, PSK through the AES-GCM encryption with the Seal Key, when a validator signs-up with a PPK it automatically commits to using the monotonic counter that was created along with PPK, PSK.

 #. **Sign-up AEP replay:** the use of the nonce field in the AEP, which is set
    equal to :math:`WaitCertId_{n}`, is used to prevent the replay of old AEPs.

-Comments on multi-user or multi-ledger SGX enclave service
+Comments on Multi-user or Multi-ledger SGX Enclave Service
 ----------------------------------------------------------

 It is possible to use the same enclave for multiple users or ledgers by making